Working Paper · v6.1

 Abstract

-Current alignment work, RLHF, constitutional AI, red-teaming, interpretability, refines how an AI model produces text.
+AI is becoming the most powerful optimizer in human history, and has been built without an operational specification of its target.
+Current alignment work - RLHF, constitutional AI, red-teaming, interpretability - refines how a model produces text.
 None of it specifies, at any operational level, what a human being is.
-The field treats human preferences as ground truth and stops there.
-Preferences are not ground truth.
-They are mechanism outputs of an evolved motivational-emotional architecture, and in mismatched environments those outputs are systematically proxy-contaminated.
+The field treats revealed preferences as ground truth.
+Preferences are outputs of an evolved motivational-emotional architecture, and in mismatched environments those outputs are systematically proxy-contaminated.
 An optimizer aligned to proxy-contaminated preferences will optimize the world toward the contamination.
+We present Cor v0: a proof of concept that an evidence-grounded, versioned, adversarially-reviewed atlas of human motivational-emotional architecture is buildable, together with the first worked operationalization of one mechanism.
+The atlas is open foundational infrastructure, designed for ingestion by the frontier AI field before those systems begin reshaping the world from first principles.
+As of 14 April 2026: 101 reviewed works, 573 extractions, 17 foundations, 14 convergences, 15 mechanisms, 864 mechanism-evidence links.

 1. The Optimizer Without a Target